neutronimaging/sandbox/README.md

-The sand box is the playground for testing github
+The sand box is the playground for testing new language features etc.

-Feel free to create files and test the features in git